Powered by MOMENTUM MEDIA

 ==

-The committee recommended that the bill be amended so that the reforms to the tipping off offence commence 31 March 2025 instead of 31 March 2026.
+The committee recommended that the bill be amended so that the reforms to the tipping-off offence commence on 31 March 2025 instead of 31 March 2026.

 Schedule 5 of the bill reforms the current prohibition against reporting entities ‘tipping off’ their customer about the formation of a suspicion.

-The new offence is focused on preventing the disclosure of suspicious matter report (SMR) information or information related to a notice issued under section 49 or 49B of the AML/CTF Act where it would or could reasonably prejudice an investigation.
+The new offence is focused on preventing the disclosure of suspicious matter report (SMR) information or information related to a notice issued under section 49 or 49B of the Anti-Money Laundering and Counter-Terrorism Financing Act where it would or could reasonably prejudice an investigation.

 The new offence framework is designed to be more flexible for reporting entities seeking to share information for legitimate purposes, including within reporting groups to manage risk and prevent further crime.